OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 While combining coffee with phenelzine may pose some risks, it is important to remember that everyone’s response can vary.
 By understanding the potential interactions and taking appropriate precautions, individuals on phenelzine therapy can still enjoy their morning cup of coffee without compromising their health or treatment outcomes.

-Coffee With Tranylcypromine
+Coffee and Tranylcypromine

 Coffee with Tranylcypromine: Understanding the Interactions and Effects